 Last month I had the chance to make a “once in a lifetime” trip rafting down the Utah’s Cataract River for 3 amazing days.
 Before we headed out however, I had one lone day to spend in Moab which I had planned merely as wiggle room in case of travel delays and to get any last supplies, what a short sighted decision that was!
-You see while Moab may evoke thoughts of a small town surrounded by terrifyingly hot, desert landscape, it is actually the jump off point to a world of adventures (in a terrifyingly hot, desert landscape).
+You see while Moab may evoke thoughts of a small town surrounded by terrifyingly hot, dessert landscape, it is actually the jump off point to a world of adventures (in a terrifyingly hot, dessert landscape).
 There are many adventures that start in Moab so whether you have weeks to explore around before and after or just one day, it’s a place you must experience.

 Getting to Moab and what you’ll find around